Hugobros3/chunkstories-api/README.md

 ### Why yet another Minecraft clone ?

-It may have occured to you that a while ago, some company of the name 'Microsoft' spent more than what a few countries GPD to aquire the rights to the videogame 'Minecraft', to the astonishment of observers and fears of some faitfull players.
+It may have occured to you that a while ago, some company of the name 'Microsoft' spent more than what a few countries GDP to aquire the rights to the videogame 'Minecraft', to the astonishment of observers and fears of some faitfull players.
 More recently their strategy has become increasingly clear: they are using the brand to promote their other products, and are phasing out the relativly open, and beloved so-called "Java Edition".
 Replacing it is effectively a port of the C++/C# console remake, exclusive to the platforms Microsoft *wants* you to use.

 Chunk Stories is free software and runs on any platform someone can be bothered to port the implementation to.